 Career and Technical Education Degrees

 Career and technical education (CTE) programs often begin in high school through concurrent enrollment, which provides high school and college credit.

 A certificate of proficiency, which is generally a one-semester program, is designated as "CP" on the USU course listing.

 Certificate of Completion (CC) Programs

-A certificate of completion which is generally a one year program is referred to as CC on USU course listing.
+A certificate of completion, which is generally a one-year program, is referred to as "CC" on the USU course listing.

 Associate of Applied Science (AAS) and Associate (AS) Degrees

 An Associate of Applied Science or Associate degree, which is generally a two-year program, is referred to as an "AAS" or "AS" degree on the USU course listing.

 Es política de la USU no discriminar por motivos de raza, color, origen nacional, sexo o discapacidades en sus programas, servicios o actividades de CTE.
 Visite el aviso anual de no discriminación aquí.